swami701/image-classification-grab-ai-sea-challenge/README.md

 **Organising the training images**
 - Car training and the test images can be downloaded [here](https://ai.stanford.edu/~jkrause/cars/car_dataset.html)
+- I've downloaded and placed in `{YOUR_CODE_PATH}/image-classification-grab-ai-sea-challenge/tf_files/car_train`.
+More information below.
 - The Car training images categorized in to the folders as below.

 ```